telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/random-row.md

 ---
 title: Random Row
 page_title: Random Row
-description: "Data drive a Test Studio test with random row from the data source for each test run execution iteration."
+description: "Learn how to data drive Test Studio tests by selecting a random row from an Excel data source on each run.
+Includes step-by-step code examples for dynamic test input."
-previous_url: /user-guide/code-samples/general/random-row.aspx, user-guide/code-samples/general/random-row.aspx, /user-guide/code-samples/general/random-row.aspx, user-guide/code-samples/general/random-row
 position: 1
 ---
-#Random Row from Excel Data Source#
+# Random Row from Excel Data Source

 *Is there a way to data drive a step in a test script so that each time the script is run, the test step will select a random row from the Excel data source?*

-##Solution##
+## Solution

 In code, generate a random number based on the number of rows.
 Then use the corresponding text from that row's cell in the applicable test step.